HopopOps/k8s-ldap-auth/README.md

 #### Existing cluster

-If the cluster was created with kubeadm, edit the kubeadm configuration file stored in namespace kube-system to add the configuration from above: `kubectl --namespace kube-system edit configmaps kubeadm-config`
+If the cluster was created with kubeadm, edit the kubeadm configuration stored in the namespace `kube-system` to add the configuration from above: `kubectl --namespace kube-system edit configmaps kubeadm-config`
 Editing this configuration does not actually update your api-server.
 It will however be used if you need to add a new control-plane with `kubeadm join`.

 On every control plane, edit the manifest found at `/etc/kubernetes/manifests/kube-apiserver.yaml`: